-Read about a visit to a huge construction bordering the Yellow Sea and a model cooperative farm.
-This kind of trip is rarely taken in other countries, but in North Korea it is on most itineraries.
+Read about a visit to a dam and a model cooperative farm in North Korea.
+The dam borders the Yellow Sea and the cooperative farm is not far away.
+This kind of trip is rare in other countries, but in North Korea it is on most itineraries.

 Unless you have a particular interest in engineering achievements or cooperative farms, this trip may sound like a boring excursion.
 Nonetheless it was interesting, not least because it illustrates how the North Koreans want us to get a better understanding of their great achievements – in spite of foreign hostility and embargoes.

 You will find several photos further down this page and also a map of my travels in North Korea.
 The purple line on the map shows the route to Nampo (Nampho) and the West Sea Barrage.
 This is a drive of about 75 km, one way.
 The visit took about half a day, and is included on most itineraries in the DPRK – with the possible exception of Chinese tour groups.
 This was the only excursion I made from Pyongyang without seeing any Chinese.

 The road from Pyongyang to Nampo is called the Youth Hero Motorway.
 To me it looked and felt like the best maintained of the nation’s motorways.
 At least, there were several stretches of recently laid asphalt pavement.
 It is also the widest, with five lanes in each direction.
 And almost no traffic.

 The West Sea Barrage

 The purpose of this trip was to show a Western visitor what the combined effort of engineers, soldiers, workers and political leadership is able to achieve.
 The National Geographic TV series about megastructures may well come here and produce a program from the huge steel and concrete dam.
 Read about the dam on Wikipedia.